Joos de Momper, Jan Brueghel the Elder

 - Joos de Momper

-- A winter landscape with travellers passing through a village
+- Travellers passing through a village in winter

 - oil on oak panel